hoduche/git-graph/README.md

 git graph -n btc
 ```

-By default Git-graph considers it is launched from the root of a Git repository (i.e. where a `.git` folder can be found).
+By default Git-graph considers it is launched from a Git repository.
 It is possible to indicate the path to another Git repository with the `-p` or `--path` option:
 ```
 git graph -p examples/demo